The EEOC released new guidance regarding employees’ protection from retaliation at work.

 Protected activity includes participating in the EEO process or opposing discrimination/harassment.
 Participation includes raising a claim, testifying, assisting, or participating in any manner in an investigation, proceeding, or hearing.
 On the other hand, opposition includes any activity by which an individual opposes any practice that is unlawful under the anti-discrimination laws.

 There are work-related adverse actions and those which are not work-related.
 Examples of work-related actions include: denial or promotion, refusal to hire, denial or job benefits, demotion, suspension, discharge, work-related threats, warnings, reprimands, transfers, or negative or lowered evaluations.
 Examples of not work-related actions include any action that might dissuade a reasonable person from engaging in a protected activity.

-Contact our office for a FREE consultation with an Ohio Employment Lawyer if you have questions about retaliation.
+Contact our office for a FREE consultation with Ohio Employment Lawyers if you have questions about retaliation.